|

 tearfully recounted to me his regret at having played a key role in the

 assassination of Ngo Dinh Diem, the then President of South Vietnam.
+Lodge told me that he had

 virtually begged Diem to take refuge in the U.S. Embassy.
 Both he and Diem